guerrinharj/gpgc-api/README.md

 # GPGC API

-<p>This is a straightforward Rails API that allows you to retrieve all music contributions made by me, Gabriel Pessoa Guerra Cavalcanti.
-You can access all albums, aliases (artists), songs, collaborations, and soundtracks I've worked on.
-No credentials are required!</p>
+<p>This is a Rails API that allows you to retrieve all music contributions made by me, Gabriel Pessoa Guerra Cavalcanti.
+You can access all albums, aliases (artists), songs, collaborations, and soundtracks I've worked on.</p>

+<p> It also works as a Discogs-esque API for those who want to create a catalog too (You may skip the seeds in case you want to make it on your own) </p>

 ## Versions :gem: